Akhlaque03/Food-Delivery-Time-Prediction/README.md

 ### Scaling

-Numerical features were scaled after encoding to ensure that scale-sensitive algorithms could work effectively.
+Numerical features were scaled after encoding so that algorithms sensitive to feature magnitude could operate effectively.

 ---